Data Protection & Privacy

 Overview

-The South Korea Personal Information Protection Act (PIPA) is a comprehensive data protection law that helps organizations safeguard personal information and uphold individuals’ privacy rights, enforced by the Personal Information Protection Commission (PIPC).
+The South Korea Personal Information Protection Act (PIPA) is a comprehensive data protection law that helps organizations safeguard personal information and uphold individuals’ privacy rights.
+PIPA establishes principles and requirements for the collection, use, processing, and management of personal data in both the public and private sectors.

 Why it Matters